C.J. Abrams Preview, Player Props: Nationals vs. Yankees

 Yankees Pitching Rankings

-- Yankees pitchers combine to rank 19th in baseball in home runs surrendered (156 total, 1.3 per game).
+- Yankees pitchers combine to rank 21st in baseball in home runs given up (158 total, 1.3 per game).

-- The Yankees are sending Rodon (1-4) out for his seventh start of the season.
-He is 1-4 with a 7.33 ERA and 25 strikeouts through 27 2/3 innings pitched.
+- Severino makes the start for the Yankees, his 15th of the season.
+He is 2-8 with a 7.98 ERA and 61 strikeouts in 67 2/3 innings pitched.

-- His last appearance was on Sunday, Aug.
-6 against the Houston Astros, when the lefty tossed 2 2/3 innings, surrendering five earned runs while giving up three hits.
+- His last time out came on Tuesday, Aug.
+15 against the Atlanta Braves, when the right-hander tossed four innings, surrendering three earned runs while allowing five hits.

 © 2023 Data Skrive.
 All rights reserved.